 It may not even be done formally, via a law or regulation.
 The insurance mafia could simply add a surcharge to the policies of cars without V2V.
 They do this already for policies issued – that is, forced upon us – for high-performance cars (and motorcycles) making them unaffordable for most drivers and riders under 35.
 The same justification could be used to shove pre-V2V vehicles into the proverbial dustbin of history.

 Crazy talk?
 The insurance mafia has been aggressively pushing in-car monitoring of policyholders’ driving habits for several years now (see here).
 It is something made technologically cheap and easy to do via the data recorders and onboard diagnostics systems that virtually all new cars have already.
 The insurance mafia has not insisted – yet – that everyone’s car be monitored.
+Check Cheap as chips Catalogue and Early Settler Catalogue.
 In part because the concept of monitoring still bothers enough Americans to keep it at bay.
 But when the government mandates it, via V2V, the insurance mafia will have what it needs to force-feed monitoring by way of surcharges for those who resist by not buying a new car ready-made with V2V GPS transmitting/recording capability.

 V2V is a surge – an escalation – against older cars still under the control of their owners, whose driving is not subject to real-time, 24-7 monitoring and pre-emption.